Witness Insecurity (TV series): Overview

-Hui Wai-Sam (Bosco Wong) is a Witness Protection Unit (WPU) officer whose team is assigned to protect the cellist Hailey Kiu Chi-Lam (Linda Chung), the daughter of a wealthy businessman Kiu Kong-San (Paul Chun), when Chi-Lam witnesses the assassin who attempted to kill Kong-San's brother Kiu Kong-Ho.
+Hui Wai-Sam (Bosco Wong) is a Witness Protection Unit (WPU) senior inspector whose team is assigned to protect the cellist Hailey Kiu Chi-Lam (Linda Chung), the daughter of a wealthy businessman Kiu Kong-San (Paul Chun), when Chi-Lam witnesses the assassin who attempted to kill Kong-San's brother Kiu Kong-Ho.

 Because she had witnessed the death of her brother at a young age, Chi-Lam has since suffered from guilt and depression.
 Believing herself to be responsible for her brother's death, she gradually became anti-social and use her music to isolate herself from others.
 Wai-Sam's appearance in her life causes Lam to expand her horizons and she becomes much happier.
 Despite her father's opposition, Chi-Lam begins to pursue a romantic relationship with Wai-Sam.

 As Wai-Sam works for the police, Kong-San is hesitant to allow Chi-Lam to continue her relationship with Wai-Sam because Wai-Sam's position could ruin Kong-San's status.
 To complicate matters further, his long-time enemy Lai Sue-Fung (Joseph Lee) reappears and threatens to unravel the origins of how Kong-San obtained his wealth.
 When Wai-Sam discovers the connection between Kong-San and Sue-Fung, he is torn between his duty to do what is just and his love for Chi-Lam.